speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Deadlocks.md

   - Resources the process has used.
   - Resources process needs to complete.
   - How many processes will need to be terminated.
-  - Isprocess interactive or batch?
+  - Is process interactive or batch?